Combating Disposable Email Abuse: Strategies for Developers

 Disposable emails are often linked to signup abuse and bot activity.
 Malicious actors use them to create accounts rapidly, overwhelming systems with spam or fake content.
 Keep an eye out for a sudden surge in new accounts originating from similar IP addresses or using similar usernames in conjunction with disposable emails.

 Another common scenario is multiple account creation for fraudulent purposes.
 Users might create numerous accounts to exploit loopholes, manipulate ratings, or spread misinformation.
-For instance, in the healthcare sector, individuals may create multiple accounts to access prescription drugs or medical services fraudulently, as highlighted in "Public Health and Society_ Current Issues."
+For instance, in the healthcare sector, individuals may create multiple accounts to access prescription drugs or medical services fraudulently.
+While the provided link "Public Health and Society_ Current Issues" discusses general public health issues, specific details on this type of healthcare fraud are not elaborated within it.

 Exploiting referral programs and promotional offers is yet another abuse pattern.
 Users create multiple accounts with disposable emails to repeatedly claim rewards or discounts.
 This can be particularly damaging in the retail and e-commerce industries, where margins are often tight.